apprenticeharper/DeDRM_tools/FAQs.md

 ## The Windows Application
 ### I've installed ActiveState Python and PyCrypto, but the Windows application won't run.
 What have I done wrong?
 Nothing.
-There's a bug in the current ActiveState Python Windows installer that puts the Tcl code in the wrong place.
+There's a bug in the some older ActiveState Python Windows installers that puts the Tcl code in the wrong place.
 See [this comment of mine at ActiveState community](https://community.activestate.com/node/19090).
 Just move the Tcl code to the correct place manually and the Windows app should run.

 ## The Macintosh Application
 ### I can't open the Macintosh Application.
 Some message about it not being signed or something.